tanner-johnson2718/MEME_OS_3/Linking/README.md

 Compile with `as min_hello.S -o min_hello.o && ld -o min_hello min_hello.o -s -n -N --verbose`.

 `min_hello` layout)
-* 0x00 to 0x40  ->  ELF64 Header.
+* 0x00 to 0x040  ->  ELF64 Header.
 Fixed Header Size
-* 0x40 to 0x78  ->  Program Headers.
+* 0x40 to 0x078  ->  Program Headers.
 Singular Program header of 0x38 bytes.
-* 0x78 to 0x95  -> .text section.
+* 0x78 to 0x095  -> .text section.
 Write Syscall takes 3 args and calling `int` instruction requires another arg.
 We also call exit which may or may not be required.
 Assuming it is, this is a minimal instruction set to accomplish "hello world" from user space using syscall.
-* 0xa1 to 0xb8  ->  .shstrtab ...
-Strip this?
+* 0xa1 to 0x0b8  ->  .shstrtab must be included
+* 0xb8 to 0x1b8  ->  section headers.
+4 Sections at 64 bytes

+From the above layout we get an over alls size of 0x1b8 bytes or 440 bytes which is just about the smallest valid hello world ELF that one coul craft.
+We could maybe trim the .shstrtab, the exit sys call, we could use the ELF32 standard to trim a few bytes.
+However, this is minimal given certain reasonable constraints.

+We will go over interrupts and systemcalls in more detail later.
+However, the [resource](https://www.tutorialspoint.com/assembly_programming/assembly_system_calls.htm) has some good info on how the system call write was used above.

 ## Resources